-The Main Gallery: January 7 – February 20, 2022
+January 7 – February 19, 2022

 While much of pop culture has addressed our departure from this world with a vision of white light, this exhibition contemplates this experience in reverse.
 What would our lives look like, remembered from the other side?
 A foggy dream state of texture, colour and form play critical roles within the sculptures, photography and film projection.
 By choosing mainly formal solutions, Knox tries to develop forms that do not follow logical criteria but are based only on subjective associations and formal parallels, which incite the viewer to make new personal associations.
-By contesting the division between the realm of memory and the realm of experience, Knox wants to amplify the astonishment of the spectator by creating compositions or settings that generate tranquil poetic objects, which leave traces, and balance on the edge of both recognition and alienation.
-This installation appears as dreamlike spaces where fiction and reality meet; well-known tropes merge, meanings shift, past and present fuse.
+By contesting the division between the realm of memory and the realm of experience, the artist wants to amplify the astonishment of the spectator by creating compositions or settings that generate tranquil poetic objects, which leave traces, and balance on the edge of both recognition and alienation.
+This installation appears as dreamlike spaces where fiction and reality meet: well-known tropes merge, meanings shift, past and present fuse.
 Physiology and memory always play a key role.
-Her works are characterized by everyday objects in which recognition plays an important role by applying a poetic and often metaphorical language.
+Lindsay Knox’s works are characterized by everyday objects in which recognition plays an important role by applying a poetic and often metaphorical language.
 Her collected, altered and own works are being confronted as aesthetically resilient, thematically interrelated materials for memory and projection.
-As Hanna Arendt cites from Franz Kafka, “the possible seems true, and the truth exists, but it has many faces.”
+As Hannah Arendt cites from Franz Kafka’s “Metamorphosis”: “the possible seems true, and the truth exists, but it has many faces.”

 Lindsay Knox is a Canadian artist living in Edmonton, Alberta.
 Her studio practice has been punctuated by personal experiences of birth and death.
 These events have shaped her research and art-making in diverse ways, blurring art and craft within themes of transformation, domestic space, and memory.
 Her interdisciplinary practice employs textiles, ceramics, photography and drawing.
-She has been a recipient of the Edmonton Arts Council Trust Fund Award, attended the Banff Centre’s thematic residencies and completed her MFA in Drawing and Intermedia from the University of Alberta.
+She has been a recipient of the Edmonton Arts Council Trust Fund Award, attended the Banff Centre for the Arts thematic residencies and completed her MFA in Drawing and Intermedia from the University of Alberta.

-Top Image: White-noise (detail), Q-tips, horn, rubber hose, and canvas
+Top Image: white-noise (detail), Q-tips, horn, rubber hose, and canvas

 Photo by Craig Knox